 I am very passionate about partnership working and getting into the cause of problems with a view of preventing reoccurring patterns.
 This can only be achieved by sharing information and experience, working in partnership to co design remedies and then effectively evaluating the impact – no one agency can solve this complex challenge.

 Outside of work you will find me at the gym 4-5 times a week, often very red faced…….

 Alex Bridge, Workforce Development Project Lead

-Alex is a Service Manager in Children’s Services in Southend and has been working in the borough in various roles with adolescents for over 18 years.
+I am Alex, a Service Manager in Children’s Services in Southend and have been working in the borough in various roles with adolescents for over 18 years.